jpf/okta-jwks-to-pem/README.md

 -   `cryptography`: For conversion of the modulus and exponent to PEM
 -   `requests`: To fetch the JWKS URI

+Here is how we import the dependencies listed above:

     import argparse
     import base64
     import six